mustafagonul/c-notes/README.md

 - **a--** Postdecrement, first the variable a is used, then the value a is decremented by one.
 - **--a** Predecrement, first the variable a is decremented by one, then the new value a is used.

+- There is a restriction on the use of the **++** or **--** operator, such that the term of the operator is an expression that denotes an object.
+If the expression with the term does not correspond to an object, that is, if it is not a left-hand side value, the written expression is invalid.

 ### Expression

 - Combinations of variables, operators, and constants are called expressions.